namuol/react-seamstress/README.md

 props -- both `className` and `style` -- based on the contents returned from `YourComponent::getStyleState`.

-The easiest way to apply these props is to use the new spread operator (`...`):
+The easiest way to apply these props is to use the spread operator (`...`):

 ```js
 <div {...this.getStyles()} />